redis/redis-doc/commands/function-dump.md

-Returns a serialized payload representing the current libraries.
+Return the serialized payload of loaded libraries.
-The serialized payload can later be restored using `FUNCTION RESTORE` command.
+You can restore the serialized payload later with the `FUNCTION RESTORE` command.

-For more information about functions please refer to [Introduction to Redis Functions](/topics/function)
+For more information please refer to [Introduction to Redis Functions](/topics/function)

 @return